 Understanding the difference between a friendship and something more is key.
 Someone who cares about you and genuinely shows you respect might confuse you into thinking there’s something else going on.

-Despite the pain it might cause either side, it’s important to discuss the emotions.
+Despite the pain, it might cause on either side, it’s important to discuss the emotions.
 Sometimes it could just be temporary or a sign that there are issues in your own relationship that must be worked on.

 In the case that there are issues that need to be addressed in the relationship, there are options for counseling that can help.
 Marriage counseling is helpful for couples who would like to work on their issues.